Automatic block signaling: History

 The earliest way of managing multiple trains on one track was by use of a timetable and passing sidings.
 One train waited upon another, according to the instructions in the timetable, but if a train was delayed for any reason, all other trains might be delayed, waiting for it to appear at the proper place where they could pass safely.
 Operation of trains by timetable alone was supplemented by telegraphed train orders beginning in 1854 on the Erie Railroad.
-A railroad company dispatcher would send train orders to stations manned by telegraphers, who wrote them down on standardized forms and handed them to train crews as they passed the station.
+A railroad company dispatcher would send train orders to stations staffed by telegraphers, who wrote them down on standardized forms and handed them to train crews as they passed the station.

 A manual block system in the United States was implemented by the Pennsylvania Railroad about 1863, a couple of decades before other American railroads began using it.
 This system required a railroad employee stationed at each signal to set the signals according to instructions received by telegraph from dispatchers.
-English railroads also used a "controlled manual" block system, which was adapted for use in the U.S. by the New York Central and Hudson River Railroad in 1882.
+English railroads also used a "controlled manual" block system, which was adapted for use in the US by the New York Central and Hudson River Railroad in 1882.

-The first use of automatic block signalling in the United Kingdom was installed on the Liverpool Overhead Railway on its opening in 1893.
+The first use of automatic block signaling in the United Kingdom was installed on the Liverpool Overhead Railway on its opening in 1893.
 Instead of track circuits, the system used a setup of trackside mechanical, and later, electrical instruments (both functionally similar to treadles) that made contact with passing trains in order to trigger motor-operated mechanical signals.
-The first use of track circuit operated automatic block signalling in Britain was installed in 1902 by the LSWR's West of England line between Andover junction and Grateley which operated pneumatically powered mechanical signals.
+The first use of track circuit operated automatic block signaling in Britain was installed in 1902 by the LSWR's West of England line between Andover junction and Grateley which operated pneumatically powered mechanical signals.

 By 1906, the Interstate Commerce Commission reported that of the 48,743 miles of railroad in the United States that used a block system, there were 41,916 miles protected by the manual block system, and only 6,827 miles of automatic block, on either single or double track.

 However, as time went on, many railroads came to see automatic block signaling as cost effective, since it reduced the need for employees to manually operate each signal, reduced the repair costs and damage claims resulting from collisions, made possible a more efficient flow of trains, reduced the number of hours trains and crews sat idle, and decreased overall transit times from point to point.